squinkylabs/SquinkyVCV/docs/keymap.md

 ## Inserting and deleting notes

+When a note is inserted, its start time and duration will not be quantized, no matter the snap to gird settings.
+But since most cursor movement WILL qunatize the cursor time when snap to grid is on, notes will naturally tend to be inserted on the grid.
+But it is possible to move off the grid and then use all the insert commands.

-Note that are inserted will have their start time quantized to the grid if snap to grid is enabled in the settings menu.
-After note is inserted the cursor will be advanced past the note just inserted, unless the shift key is held down.
+After a note is inserted the cursor will be advanced past the note just inserted, unless the shift key is held down.

-**Ins or Enter** inserts a note at the current cursor.
-Duration will be one grid unit by defult, but my be set to whatever you want with the asterisk.
+**Ins or Enter** Inserts a note at the current cursor.
+Duration will be one grid unit by default, but my be set to whatever you want with the asterisk key.

-**Del** deletes the currently selected notes.
+**Del** Deletes the currently selected notes.

 Insert preset note durations.
 They shortcuts insert note of a specific duration.